JaviLorbada/JLTMDbClient/README.md

 ## Usage: ##

+1. Get your API KEY from [themoviedb.org](http://www.themoviedb.org/documentation/api)

+> "A TMDb user account is required to request an API key.
+Commercial users are approved on a per application basis.
+As always, you must attribute TMDb as the source of your data.
+Please be sure to read the [API FAQ](http://www.themoviedb.org/faq/api)"

-- First, add JLTMDbClient to your application, and set up your API KEY.
+2. Add JLTMDbClient to your application, and set up your API KEY.

 ```
 #import <JLTMDbClient.h>